Roman-Nowak/interactive-data-visualization-webapp/README.md

 ## Datasets
 * twitter_data is a directory with a file containing 1000 tweets with #LUNA scraped from twitter
+    * although after cleaning and filtering the data the resulting dataset contains 457 tweets.

 # LIBRARIES
 * if you want to run this from jupyter notebook or jupyter lab you have to install jupyter-dash https://github.com/plotly/jupyter-dash